gourav287/Codes/README.md

 # Random-Codes

-This repository contains codes for various data structure topics such as simple linked lists, doubly linked lists, circular linked lists, trees, etc
+This repository contains codes for various data structure topics such as simple linked lists, doubly linked lists, circular linked lists, trees, etc, and some of the TCS mockvita 2020 solutions.

-Thsi repository also contains a specific folder with solutions to coding problems from various coding platforms such as hackerrank, codechef etc.
+It also contains a specific folder with solutions to coding problems from various coding platforms such as hackerrank, codechef, geeksforgeeks etc.